50 Amazing Dad Quotes

 If you could leave your kids just three pieces of wisdom

 “My dad always taught me to never be satisfied, to want more, and know that what is done is done.” –Thierry Henry.
 This advice definitely worked for Thierry, a retired pro-soccer player who currently helps manage the Belgium national soccer team.
-But even if neither you or your child are a professional athlete, drive is one of the greatest gifts a dad can give.
+But even if neither you nor your child are a professional athlete, drive is one of the greatest gifts a dad can give.
+After dad quotes, of course.

 No matter what, dad is always in your corner